arimajs/Arima-v1/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code changes have been tested against my own code, or there are no code changes
-- [ ] I have modified Jest's test, or have no need to

 ## Type